 One of the annoying things about many exercise bikes is that in order to watch or read something on your tablet, your LCD screen is often blocked.
 This means you need to choose between viewing your stats or looking at your tablet.

 Not so on this bike!
-It features a decent-sized tablet holder above the LCD screen, which is actually very well-placed and means you don’t have to be looking downwards when reading or watching.
+It features a decent-sized tablet holder above the LCD screen, which is very well-placed and means you don’t have to be looking downwards when reading or watching.

 You’ll be able to log your workouts, track your progress, get insight into your training, and take part in exciting, challenging workout programs.